Variations on the Apples to Apples Rules

 Apple's Eye View: In a standard game, the judge is supposed to pick the best match based on his or her personal preference.
 And if a card reads "My hair" or "My love life," then it's assumed that the card refers to the judge's hair and love life.
 In this version of the game, the person to the judge's left gets to assign an alter ego to the judge.
 It can be a famous person or another person in the room.
 The judge must then assume that alter ego when deciding which card is the best match.

-For lots more information on family entertainment, see the links on the next page.
+For lots more information on family entertainment, see the links below.

 How many cards does each player get in Apples to Apples?

 What is the objective of the game Apples to Apples?

 What's the difference between Apples to Apples and Apples to Apples Junior?